 Before you can rent your property, you must first identify the most likely tenant for that property.
 Here’s an exercise to help:

-Say you purchase a 2-bedroom, 1 bathroom starter size home and rents in the area show that the property should be priced below the median rental value.
+Say you purchase a 2-bedroom, 1 bathroom starter home and comparative rent prices in the area show that the property should be priced below the median rental value.
 Which of the following is your more likely tenant?

 - An elderly single person on social security income